 Middle school students (rising 7th and 8th graders) who are underrepresented minorities, who are interested, or curious, about STEM, and who live near Dover, Delaware, can access more information here: B2-CARS/student

 *Parents click here for frequently asked questions. (forthcoming)

 Undergraduate Students who are majoring in S.T.E.M. with a 3.0 GPA can access more information here: B2-CARS/undergrad

-> Middle school S.T.E.M. teachers who teach 7th and 8th grade in Kent County, Delaware can access more information here: B2-CARS/teacher
+High school and middle school S.T.E.M. teachers in Delaware can access more information here: B2-CARS/teacher